Review · Dietary Supplements

 Better use case

-Disciplined self-trackers who will get fasting glucose and HbA1c labs before and after a trial
+Meticulous self-trackers who will get fasting glucose and HbA1c labs before and after a 60-day trial, and refund if numbers don't move

 Skip if